FANJOY David Dobrik Pop-Up

 On social however, scenes from these appearances showcased the scale of the crowd, inspiring even more fans to join the line.
 Fortunately, we had staffed the space flexibly, giving us the ability to adjust on-the-fly.
 By shifting more brand ambassadors to the merch pick up station, we were able to increase the amount of fans let in for each customer wave by 20%.

-Our hyper-efficient in-store setup helped us move over 4k units of Fanjoy merch in only 2 days of operation, at an average rate of 4 units per minute.
+Our hyper-efficient in-store setup helped us move over 4,000 units of Fanjoy merch in only 2 days of operation, at an average rate of 4 units per minute.
+Given the super small footprint and capacity, this was a testament to our production planning and operational know-how.